8 Killer Email Marketing Strategies that Boost Conversions

 A report showed that personalized emails deliver up to 6 times higher transaction rates than non-personalized emails.
 This tells us one thing: a one-size-fits-all strategy has no place in effective promotional emails.

 Address your customers on a personal level.
 You could add your customer’s first name on your subject line or use dynamic content so that the most appropriate images will show to the recipient based on certain demographics such as location and gender, among others.
+Use tried-and-true communication strategies to increase the effectiveness of your message.

 4. Clean up and segment your email list.